 Well, if you answered yes, the problem could be with your calls-to-action (CTAs), or the lack thereof.

 Yes, you heard it right.
 A lack of enough or effective calls-to-action could be the main reason why your site is facing low conversion rates.

 CTAs are what prompt a user to take a desired action when they navigate through your website.
 If you don’t add the right CTAs at the right places, your website viewers might find the site difficult to navigate and leave.

-So, if you want to know how CTAs can help your business and how to create the perfect call-to-action, you have come to the right place.
+Do you want to know how CTAs can help your business and how to create the perfect call-to-action?
+Then you have come to the right place.

 In this in-depth article, I will elaborate on the various nuances of creating the perfect call-to-action that you can use for your business.